The Function of The Front Foot in Treflip

 Loading page...
 0

-What do they say about it?
+What do skaters say about it?

-• Scoop as hard as possible.
+• "Scoop as strongly as possible."

 Premises

-Previously on whythetrick
+Previously on Whythetrick

-Is there a right way to Treflip?
+Is there a correct way to Treflip?

 Preparation

-Cutting the side of my deck
+Cutting the side of the deck

 Experiment